TeamSparkAI/mcp-registry/scripts/catalog/README.md

 ## Misc

+BUG: Currenly the icon logic tries to guess the name and checks for an icon with that name.
+This causes a lot of unnecesary downloading (where the downloaded icon has a different extension).
+The logic should check to see if any icon exists (id.*) and skip download if it does.

 Note on parsing config
 - Multiple servers in config and/or repo (right now we only grab the first one)
   - Adfin has it's own server config and then a filesystem config to the adfin local directory